 An early draft of my first novel ms, Kilea, formed the thesis for my PhD in English Literature from the University of Glasgow.
-Kilea is a fragile girl/young woman living in isolation with her controlling ‘father’ on an island off the coast of Scotland, where she is haunted by human and nonhuman ghosts who may or may not be a product of her imagination.
+Kilea is a fragile girl growing up in isolation with her controlling ‘father’ on an island off the coast of Scotland, where she is haunted by human and nonhuman spirits who may or may not be a product of her imagination.
 In Scots Gaelic these spirits are known as Sith, rendered phonetically as Schie in the novel.

 There aren’t any schietrees in Kilea, although there are plenty of other indicators of place, of Scottish (and particularly Island) culture.
-The plurality of meanings and readings, coupled with their general impressive stature is why I chose the name.
+The plurality of meanings and readings, coupled with their generally fascinating appearance is why I chose the name.
 I don’t believe in fairies (sorry J.M.
 Barrie) but I will be forever enthralled to story, stick, earth, rock.